EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/7_Cursor_and_Interaction.md

 ## Entity Interaction

-When the cursor hovers or clicks on scripted entities, `CursorService` emits `entity.interact` events with detailed context:
+When the cursor hovers or clicks on entities (models, scripted entities, etc.), `CursorService` emits `entity.interact` events with detailed context:

 ```ts
 api.on('entity.interact', (event) => {